muso31/Helixbase/README.md

 * Pre configured generic item repository

 ## Setup Instructions
-1. Install Sitecore Experience Platform 8.2 rev. 161221 (8.2 Update-2) *Name your instance 'Helixbase'
+1. Install Sitecore Experience Platform 8.2 rev. 161221 (8.2 Update-2) * Name your instance 'Helixbase'
-2. Clone project to 'C:\Projects\Helix base' *if you use another path update the 'z.Helixbase.Settings.config' file and the 'gulp-config.js'
+2. Clone project to 'C:\Projects\Helix base' * if you use another path update the 'z.Helixbase.Settings.config' file and the 'gulp-config.js'
 3. Install node.js and run 'npm-install' in the project root
+4. Publish each project or use the 'Publish-All-Projects' task in your task runner
-4. Publish the solution and run a Unicorn sync
+5. Run the Unicorn sync in your browser